 Now, for those of you who don’t know, histidine is an amino-acid precursor to histamine, meaning histidine is part of what makes histamine.
 This small rat study suggests that berberine may help the body better metabolize histidine, which could have beneficial effects for people with histamine intolerance.
 Presumably, one of the reasons people with histamine issues do well on a more plant based diet is their inability to deal with all the histidine in meat.
 Is it possible berberine resets a disrupted metabolic pathway?

 Maybe, although the answer is far from conclusive.
-If you decide to try berberine (we like Thorne’s berberine product), be very cautious with dosing!
+If you decide to try berberine (we like Thorne’s berberine product (View on Amazon)), be very cautious with dosing!
 This is a strong supplement that will lower blood sugar.

 Avoid Collagen and Bone Broth